-2) Set the Windows path in Environment variables to enable running this command from any location, otherwise you have to execute this command from correct path folder.
+2) Set the Windows path in Environment variables to enable running this command from any location; otherwise, you have to execute this command from the correct path folder.

-The following command will be exporting my Windows 7 VM to OVF format.
+In my example, the following command will export a Windows 7 VM to OVF format.

 Ovftool windows7.vmx f:/win7export/windows7ovf.ovf

-I ran this command from Virtual machine’s folder, so giving vmx file name worked straight away.
+Since I added OVFtool to Windows RUN variables, I was able to execute this command from the Virtual machine’s folder, so giving the vmx file name worked straight away.

-4) Successful conversion created vmdk disk and ovf file.
+4) Successful conversion created vmdk disk and ovf file as below.

-5) Now, Open VirtualBox and click on File then select Import Appliance.
+5) Open VirtualBox and click on File, then select Import Appliance.

-6) Press Choose button, browse for the converted ovf file and Next.
+6) Press the Choose button, browse the converted ovf file, and press Next.

-7) If you get the next screen without any problems then you are lucky, otherwise open .ovf file in text editor and edit the errors.
+7) You are almost ready if you get to the next screen without problems.
+Otherwise, you need to open the .ovf file in a text editor and fix the errors.